Long Teaching Module: Sati

 The status of widows in many societies has been precarious, because the deaths of husbands removed the primary source of their economic well-being as well as control over their sexuality.
 If there were no adult sons to support widowed mothers, other kinfolk might be reluctant or lack the means to care for widowed relatives.
 Many societies where men held dominant power evolved mechanisms to control the social and sexual relationships of widows.
 The burning or burying of widows with their deceased husbands occurred at various times in places as diverse as central Asia, South and Southeast Asia, and Fiji.
+While Sati did occur, it is important for students to understand this topic in its historical and cultural context and not only focus on aspects of South Asian historical practices perceived to be exotic.

 Sati in India